Cynthia is a homesteader who grows and harvests food for her family. Cynthia prefers using home remedies when she can.

-While many of you maybe thinking about the banana's distant cousin, I am referring to that ever present 'weed' - Plantain.
-Everyone cuts down Plantain when mowing the lawn.
-It is an eyesore to most, in a otherwise well manicured lawn.
+While many of you may be thinking about the banana's distant cousin, I am referring to that ever-present 'weed'—the Plantain.
+Most everyone cuts down Plantain when mowing the lawn.
+It is an eyesore to most, in an otherwise well-manicured lawn.
 Yet it is more useful than you know.

-Plantain belongs to the Plantago geunus that contains over 200 varieties of plants that we call 'Plantain' or 'Fleaworts'.
-Keep in mind, this does not include the similarly named fruit called plantain.
+Plantain belongs to the Plantago genus.
+The genus contains over 200 varieties of plants that we call 'Plantain' or 'Fleaworts'.
+Keep in mind, that this does not include the similarly named fruit called plantain.

-Plantain is an amazing backyard marvel, a useful herb, Here I'll share with you five ways to prepare plantain for medicinal use, and over 20 ways to use it medicinally!
+Plantain is an amazing backyard marvel and a useful herb.
+Here I'll share with you five ways to prepare plantain for medicinal use, and over 20 ways to use it medicinally!
 This article stems from my research and personal experience.

 First and foremost, never just randomly pluck something from a field or meadow and eat it or use it without making 100% sure it is exactly what you think it is.
 Not all plants you will find in the wilderness or your backyard for that matter, are safe for human consumption.